OpenSourceEconomics/ose-retreat/README.md

 # OpenSourceEconomics Retreat

 We host an annual retreat in support of our research activities.
-The event is organized around the research codes that are under active development to facilitate a productive exchange of ideas.
-While participants were initially limited to economists, we hope to expand the event to include the broader mathematics and computational science community.
+We organize the event around the research codes that are under active development to facilitate a productive exchange of ideas.
+While participants were initially limited to economists, we hope to expand the event and include the broader mathematics and computational science community going forward.

 ## 2019